 The multidisciplinary team is led by Gil S. Peleg, DDS, MD.
 The goal of the team is to develop a plan of care that uses the latest drugs, technology and techniques to decrease blood loss and enhance a patient's own blood supply, thus reducing or eliminating the need for a blood transfusion.

-The Bloodless Program is available to patients, who due to religious or other objections, resolutely refuse the use of blood transfusion even in life-threatening situations.
+The Bloodless Program is available to patients who, due to religious or other objections, resolutely refuse the use of blood transfusion even in life-threatening situations.
 Using the latest techniques associated with PBM allows for patients enrolled in the Bloodless Program to receive best practice treatment, while also having their wishes respected.
-Because bloodless health care includes such a variety of specialties and some alternatives can require time to be effective, it is very important for patients to contact the Bloodless Program as early as possible in the course of treatment and to receive a referral to a participating physician.

 What Strategies/Techniques are Included in PBM?